 Stuffing the Foam into the Cleaned Cushions

 This is where we get our workout, or we get out all our expletives.
 Or both.
 Remember that extra inch we added?
-It will make our seat cushions look great, but it will add some challenge as we now compress it into a confined space.
+It will make our seat cushions look great, but it will add some challenges as we now compress them into a confined space.

 - Start by getting a front corner of the pad into the front corner of the case and pull the case about halfway up the pad.